MabbottLab/MEGneto/ConfigParams.md

 <details>
 <summary>Contact</summary>
-Where: sendEmail function is called at the end of each fcp_# step, and contact is passed as a parameter
+Where: the sendEmail function is called at the end of each fcp_# step, and contact is passed as a parameter
 <br>
 Meaning: Email address to which to send pipeline’s progress updates (contained in square brackets, [ ])
 </details>